 Dr Parker has a special interest in diseases of the cornea and external eye such as keratoconus, Fuchs’ corneal dystrophy, allergic eye disease, pterygium, dry eye and corneal infections.
 Dr Parker is experienced in all forms of corneal transplantation, including endothelial keratoplasty, and performs cataract surgery, collagen cross-linking, multifocal intraocular lens implantation, and laser vision correction.

 Dr Polya is a vitreoretinal surgeon and a medical retina specialist.
-He graduated from the Melbourne University Medical School, and completed ophthalmology training at the Royal Victorian Eye and Ear Hospital in Melbourne.
-He completed a Master of Public Heath at the University of NSW with a thesis in Clinical Risk Management and Patient Safety.
+He graduated from the Melbourne University Medical School and completed ophthalmology training at the Royal Victorian Eye and Ear Hospital in Melbourne.
+He completed a Master of Public Health at the University of NSW with a thesis in Clinical Risk Management and Patient Safety.

 He is a fellow of the Royal Australian and New Zealand College of Ophthalmologists and the Royal College of Physicians and Surgeons of Canada.
 He is a member of the Australian and New Zealand Society of Retina Specialists, Oceania Retina Association, American Academy of Ophthalmology, American Society of Retina Specialists, Canadian Ophthalmological Society, Canadian Retina Society, and Australian Medical Association.